-- 15 Soil texture is the most important soil characteristic having a direct influence on most soil processes and properties (Vos et al., 2016).
-It was calculated using laser diffraction (Malvern Mastersizer 2000) that measures volumetric particle-size distribution.
-Prior to measurement, samples were shaken overnight in water and dispersed during 9 Jml^{-1} ultrasonic energy.
-The particle size class <20 μm was considered as the active mineral fraction (Feng et al., 2013). - SOC plays an important function as adsorbing material and is often used to evaluate SQ (Musinguzi et al., 2015).
-SOC saturation (C-saturation) is defined as "the ratio of the present topsoil total [SOC] level relative to the same soil in its undisturbed [...] state" (Sanchez et al., 2003).
-Various models have been developed to evaluate the SOC of a C-saturated soil (Six et al., 2002; Zinn et al., 2007), for example based on the proportion of <20 μm fraction (Feng et al., 2013).
-We choose the model from Feng et al. (2013) because it is based on a large review of studies, and developed for soils with predominantly 1:1 clay minerals, common in the tropics. - SOC and inorganic carbon contents were determined with a LECO[®] analyzer (RC-612).
-Soil electrical conductivity was measured in 1:5 (soil-water) suspension and pH{CaCl_2} in a 1:5 (soil-0.01 $M[CaCl_2]$).
+Soil texture is the most important soil characteristic with a direct influence on most soil processes and properties (Vos et al., 2016).
+It was calculated using laser diffraction (Malvern Mastersizer, 2000) that measures volumetric particle size distribution.
+Prior to measurement, samples were shaken overnight in water and dispersed with 9 J mL $^{-1}$ ultrasonic energy.
+The particle size class $<20\,\mu m$ was considered the active mineral fraction (Feng et al., 2013).

+SOC plays an important function as adsorbing material and is often used to evaluate SQ (Musinguzi et al., 2015).
+SOC saturation (C saturation) is defined as "the ratio of the present topsoil total [SOC] level relative to the same soil in its undisturbed [...] state" (Sanchez et al., 2003).
+Various models have been developed to evaluate the SOC of a C-saturated soil (Six et al., 2002; Zinn et al., 2007), for example based on the proportion of the $<20\,\mu m$ fraction (Feng et al., 2013).
+We chose the model of Feng et al. (2013) because it is based on a large review of studies, and developed for soils with predominantly 1:1 clay minerals, common in the tropics.

+SOC and inorganic carbon contents were determined with a LECO[®] analyser (RC-612).
+Soil electrical conductivity was measured in 1:5 (soil-water) suspension and pH{CaCl_2} in a 1:5 (soil-0.01 M [CaCl2]).

 Cation exchange capacity and base saturation values indicate the cation reservoir of a soil and are important characteristics to evaluate the ability of a soil to sustain plant growth.
-Both properties were not measured in this study because the presence of calcium carbonates (secondary precipitations observed in various soil profiles) and soluble salt (high EC in ehenene, mostly - 30 NaCl) strongly influences the measurements (Sparks et al., 1996), which makes results very difficult to use for comparison, especially considering the low expected values due to low cation exchanging materials (mostly clay and organic matter).
-Instead, we used robust and sufficiently accurate methods as proxy for cation exchange capacity (soil organic carbon and the <20 μm fraction content) and for base saturation (soil pH)(Blume et al., 2011).
+Neither of these properties were measured in this study because the presence of calcium carbonates (secondary precipitations observed in various soil profiles) and soluble salt (high EC in ehenene, mostly NaCl) strongly influences the measurements (Sparks et al., 1996), which makes results very difficult to use for comparison, especially considering the low expected values due to low cation exchanging materials (mostly clay and organic matter).
+Instead, we used robust and sufficiently accurate methods as a proxy for cation exchange capacity (soil organic carbon and the $<20\,\mu m$ fraction content) and for base saturation (soil pH) (Blume et al., 2011).

-Known to be limiting nutrients in most agricultural land and in particular in sub-saharan Africa, nitrogen and phosphor availability are most likely significant for plant growth.
-However, these values were not included in the current study given that it aims at understanding longer-term soil fertility discussion, while these nutrients are more related to soil short-term fertilisation.
+Known to be limiting nutrients in most agricultural land and in particular in sub-Saharan Africa, nitrogen and phosphor availability is most likely significant for plant growth.
+However, these values were not included in the current study given that it aims at enlightening longer-term soil fertility discussion, while these nutrients are more related to soil short-term fertilisation.

-3 Results and Discussion
+3 Results and discussion

-5 3.1 Oshikwanyama Soil Units: A homogeneous body of soil knowledge
+3.1 Oshikwanyama soil units: a homogeneous body of soil knowledge

 Like in many areas worldwide (Barrera-Bassols and Zinck, 2003), farmers of NCN classify soil potential (mostly with regards to pearl millet cultivation) using several properties.
 In cultivated areas, five Oshikwanyama soil units (KwSUs) were frequently described: omutunda, ehenge, ehenene, omufitu, and elondo (Table 3).
-Knowledge and descriptions of these local soils were largely shared among the interviewed population, and we did not observe differences based on gender, generations or studied
+Knowledge and descriptions of these local soils were largely shared among the interviewed population, and we did not observe differences based on gender, generations, or studied eco-regions.

-10 eco-regions.
 Some criteria used in the FFE were general (e.g. productivity potential), while others were more specific (e.g. soil colour shade and hardness, waterlogging risk; Table 3).